2001 Minnesota Twins season

+The 2001 Minnesota Twins season was the 41st season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 20th season at Hubert H. Humphrey Metrodome and the 101st overall in the American League.

-The 2001 Minnesota Twins marked the beginning of the Twins' ascendancy in the American League Central Division.
-After finishing the 2000 season last in the division with a disappointing 69-93 record, the 2001 team rebounded to finish 85–77, good enough for second place in the division.
+The season marked the beginning of the Twins' ascendancy in the American League Central.
+After finishing the 2000 season last in the division with a disappointing 69–93 record, the 2001 team rebounded to finish 85–77, good enough for second place in the division.
+This was the Twins' first winning season since 1992.
 The six-year run of winning seasons that followed is the longest such stretch in franchise history.
 In his last year as manager, Tom Kelly continued the development of a core of young players who would win their division the following year.

 Third baseman Corey Koskie hit 26 home runs and stole 27 bases, the only Twins player to steal at least 25 bases and hit 25 home runs in the same season.